 Cuomo and de Blasio have found themselves paddling the same life boat – and they aren’t known for having a warm and fuzzy bromantic relationship by any stretch.
 Yet they now have teamed up with unions, community leaders, business leaders, and even the ever-communist-leaning academic types and are begging for a do over.
 Capitalism does help folks pay the bills, and New York desperately want to keep the remaining middle classers to offset everyone else’s responsibilities.

 In the meantime, in no rush, Bezos remains silent as the commoners skitter about attempting to find something, anything, that will please the king.
-So far, outright begging hasn’t worked.We value your comments!
-Please weigh in on our comment section below.
+So far, outright begging hasn’t worked.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com